 So you volunteered for Green Seattle Day and you’re wondering, what’s next?

 First of all, thank you for coming out to volunteer with us!
-This year we had a record-breaking number of volunteers come out for Green Seattle Day.
+This year we were blown away by the number of volunteers that came out for Green Seattle Day.
 Secondly, there are so many ways to continue your involvement with the Green Seattle Partnership.
 Here are just a few ways you can make a positive contribution to our forested parklands.

 While Green Seattle Day may be our biggest event of the year, it is certainly not the only opportunity to volunteer with the Green Seattle Partnership.
-Forest restoration events are held year round, and there are over 1,000 volunteers to choose from.
+Forest restoration events are held year round, and there are over 1,000 volunteer events to choose from.
 You can search for upcoming events HERE.